Possession of Clarita Villanueva

-An alleged demonic possession occurred in May 1953 when Clarita Villanueva, a 12-year-old girl incarcerated at the Manila City Jail in the Philippines was said to have been bitten and tormented by two demonic entities and their followers.
+An alleged demonic possession occurred in May 1953 when Clarita Villanueva, a 17-year-old girl incarcerated at the Manila City Jail in the Philippines was said to have been bitten and tormented by two demonic entities and their followers.
 American pastor Lester Sumrall was building a church in Manila, when the news broke of Clarita's possession.
 The case was widely and sensationally reported worldwide.

 Background

-Clarita Villanueva, whose mother was a spiritist and fortune teller, never knew her father.
-When she was 12 years old, her mother died, forcing her into a life of prostitution.
+Clarita Villanueva, whose mother was a spiritist from Saint Mary's University and fortune teller, never knew her father.
+When she was 17 years old, her mother died, forcing her into a life of prostitution.
 She did not have an immediate family to take care of her and she became a vagabond.
-From her island province home, she made her way to Manila in the summer of 1953 looking for her father and settled in the district of Malate.
+From her province, Nueva Vizcaya, she made her way to Cauayan, Isabela, now Cauayan City in the summer of 1953 looking for her father and settled in the district of Minante Dos.
 Clarita frequented the bars and taverns of the city and solicited men for harlotry.
 On May 6, 1953, she mistakenly offered her service to a plainclothes police officer and was incarcerated at the Old Bilibid Prison (now Manila City Jail), as she was a minor and prostitution was illegal.
 According to the grandson of the judge who handled Clarita's case, she was possessed in the middle of a hearing.

 Clarita described her attackers as a "very big dark man with curly hair all over the body" and "a body with an angelic face and a big mustache".
 Sumrall also claimed that Clarita was Visayan and can only speak the Tagalog language.
 However, she was able to speak English during the alleged possession.